The builtins.getEnv

 Note that the value returned by builtins.getEnv

-contexts, such as nix flakes as by design they
+such as nix flakes as

-outside of the sandboxed environment.
+any state outside of the sandboxed environment.

 {